April 9 - 12, 2014

 As a general rule, Justice will only defer entry on duty for exceptional circumstances, such as military service or unanticipated family or medical issues.
 All deferrals require prior written approval, in advance, from the Office of Attorney Recruitment and Management and must be requested by the individual through the hiring component.
 Most Honors Program candidates who accept judicial clerkships remain eligible for the Honors Program the following year and should reapply at that time.
 For a more detailed explanation of the eligibility requirements for individuals in judicial clerkships, view the Honors Program Eligibility Requirements.

-Both entry level and experienced attorney candidates who accept an offer of employment must undergo a “full field” background investigation conducted by the Federal Bureau of Investigation.
-The investigation may take seven months or more to complete and includes a name and fingerprint check, interviews with references, close personal associates, former spouses, former employers, co-workers, neighbors, landlords, and educational institutions, and a thorough check of credit, military, tax, and police records.
-Depending on the level of clearance required by the employing organization, the background investigation covers a period of seven to ten years of the candidate’s history.
-Most Honors Program attorneys start work within 3 to 4 months, on a temporary appointment pending completion and adjudication of their background investigation.
+Both entry level and experienced attorney candidates who accept an offer of employment must undergo a "full field" background investigation conducted by the Federal Bureau of Investigation.
+A background investigation takes approximately 3-4 months to complete, depending on the complexity of the information provided.
+The investigation is detailed and comprehensive and includes a name and fingerprint check, interviews with references, close personal associates, former spouses, former employers, co-workers, neighbors, landlords, and educational institutions, and a thorough check of credit, military, tax, and police records.
+Depending on the level of clearance required by the employing organization, the background investigation covers a period of seven to ten years of the candidate's history.
+Most attorneys start work at the Department on an initial temporary appointment pending completion and favorable review and approval of their background investigation.
+This initial appointment is based upon a satisfactory review of the candidate's security forms.

 It is the policy of the Department to achieve a drug-free workplace, and persons selected for employment will be required to pass a drug test to screen for current illegal drug use prior to entry on duty/start of employment.